-This is primarily because the experiences that led to your PTSD were unique to you, and your reactions to posttraumatic stress disorder are also unique to you.
+Post-Traumatic Stress Disorder recovery can be a completely unique experience for every person.
+This is primarily because the experiences that led to your PTSD were unique to you, and your reactions to Post-Traumatic Stress Disorder are also unique to you.
 There are, however, several common PTSD stages that can help you to better understand how you react and how you can recover.

 5 Stages of PTSD

-- Stage 1: The Emergency Stage
+Stage 1: The Emergency Stage

-- Stage 2: The Numbing Stage
+Stage 2: The Numbing Stage

-The second of the PTSD stages is referred to as the denial or the numbing stage.
+The second of the PTSD stages is referred to as the “denial” or the “numbing” stage.
 When it comes to PTSD, denial is a fairly large concern that will need to be addressed during treatment.
-In this phase, you will instinctively do your utmost to protect yourself from further mental anguish by denying the emotions that you are truly struggling with.
+In this phase, you will instinctively do your bestto protect yourself from further mental anguish by denying the emotions that you are truly struggling with.

 Stage 3: The Intrusive/Repetitive Stage

-- Stage 4: The Transition Stage
+Stage 4: The Transition Stage

-In the fourth stage you begin to enter into recovery from PTSD.
-It is called the transition stage because you begin to move into a new level of acceptance and understanding of what happened and how it has been affecting your life.This is the stage where healing finally starts to occur.
+In the fourth stage, you begin to enter into recovery from PTSD.
+It is called the “transition” stage because you begin to move into a new level of acceptance and understanding of what happened and how it has been affecting your life.This is the stage where healing finally starts to occur.
 You will be able to have a much more positive outlook on your life and a much clearer idea as to how you can overcome PTSD.

-- Stage 5: The Integration Stage
+Stage 5: The Integration Stage

-The fifth stage, known as the integration stage, occurs when you begin to successfully work through your PTSD recovery program.
+The fifth stage, known as the “integration” stage, occurs when you begin to successfully work through your PTSD recovery program.
 As you learn coping mechanisms to address and overcome your PTSD symptoms, you can begin to integrate these new skills into your daily life and move forward.
 Getting to this stage may take some time, and you may find that you regress a little bit when you are struggling with stressful situation.
 It is important to remember to always lean on the coping skills that you learned while undergoing treatment at a PTSD recovery center.

 Getting Valuable PTSD Recovery Help